-These programs are designed to promote a team-oriented atmosphere and leadership opportunities for all participants.
-The University also provides instructional classes in swimming, first aid and similar classes that interest students.
+These programs are designed to promote a teamoriented atmosphere and leadership opportunities for all participants.
+The University also provides instructional classes in swimming, diving, first aid and similar classes that interest students.
 Additionally, certified workshops and training sessions in a variety of fields are frequently available.

 Moreover, the QU community has accessibility to three well-equipped sports facilities, including an aquatic complex for men, and a stadium and Indoor Sports Complex for women.
-The aquatic complex includes a diving pool, an Olympic size pool, and a children's/training pool.
-A variety of sports can be played in the outdoor courts, including tennis, volleyball, and basketball.
-In addition, an all-year football field and athletic track is also available for student use.
-A well-equipped gymnasium receives a large number of students and QU staff or faculty.
+The aquatic complex includes a diving pool, an Olympic size pool, and a children's training pool, in addition to a well-equipped gymnasium that receives a large number of students and QU staff.
+A variety of sports can be played in the outdoor courts. including tennis, volleyball, and basketball.
+An all-year football field and athletic track is also available for student use.
+Daily passes and yearly membership are available to the QU community and the public at nominal fees.
 Table tennis, billiards, and other recreational games are available in the Student Activities Buildings.
-Daily passes and yearly membership are available to the OU community and the public at nominal fees.
 For more information or any inquiries please contact sports@qu.edu.ga.